hscleandro/FUNN-MG/README.md

 ### Help

-*Warning*:  For information about the FUNN-MG options run:
+For information about the FUNN-MG options run:
 ```
 Rscript funn-mg.R --help
 ```